Time-consistent investment and consumption strategies under a general discount function: Special discount function

 3) \textbf{Exponential utility}

-where $K\left(\cdot\right) ,$ $\phi\left(\cdot\right) $ are given by $\left( 5.2\right) $ and $\left( 5.15\right) ,$ respectively, and
+where $K\left( \cdot\right) ,$ $\phi\left( \cdot\right) $ are given by $\left( 5.2\right) $ and $\left( 5.15\right) ,$ respectively, and

-Notice that our solutions given above coincide with the optimal solutions of classical Merton portfolio problem (see e.g. \cite{Solano} in the case with constant discount rate).
+Notice that our solutions given above coincide with the optimal solutions of classical Merton portfolio problem (see e.g.\cite{Solano} in the case with constant discount rate).
 This confirms the well-known fact that the time-consistent equilibrium strategy for an exponential discount function is nothing but the optimal strategy.
-A relevant remark is that the portfolio rule is independent of the discount factor, and it is the same for the non-exponential discount function.
+A relevant remark is that the portfolio rule is independent of the discount factor, and it is the same for a non-exponential discount function.

-\subsection{Exponential discounting with non constant discount rate\\ (Karp's model)}
+\subsection{Exponential discounting with non constant discount rate (Karp's model)}

-Now, following Karp \cite{Karp}, let us assume that the instantaneous discount rate is non-constant, but a function of time $\delta\left( l\right) $, for $l$ $\in\left[ 0,T\right] $.
-Impatient agents will be characterized by a non-increasing discount rate $\delta\left(\cdot\right) $.
+Now, following Karp \cite{Karp}, let us assume that the instantaneous discount rate is non-constant, but a continuous and positive function of time $\delta\left( l\right) $, for $l\in\left[ 0,T\right] .$ Impatient agents will be characterized by a non-increasing discount rate $\delta\left( \cdot\right) $.
 The discount factor used to evaluate a payoff at times $\tau$ $\geq$ 0, is given by

-In this case the objective is exactly the same as Mar\'{\i}n-Solano and Navas \cite{Solano}, in which the equilibrium is however defined within the class of feedback controls.
+In this case, the objective is exactly the same as Mar\'{\i}n-Solano and Navas \cite{Solano}, in which the equilibrium is however defined within the class of feedback controls.
 In \cite{Solano}, the (feedback) equilibrium consumption-investment solutions (also called the sophisticated consumption-investment strategies) are summarized as 1) \textbf{Logarithmic utility}$\ $